Easy Shepherd’s Pie Recipe

 How to Make It

-2. Brown – Cook the onions and ground meat in a skillet until it’s cooked through and no longer pink.
+1. Prepare the filling.
+Cook the onions and ground meat in a skillet until it’s cooked through and no longer pink.
 You’ll add some salt to season the meat while it cooks because ground meat can be very bland otherwise.
+Add the remaining filling ingredients and cook together.

 meat, peas and carrots mixture inside white oval baking dish on wood board, overhead.